The Most Enigmatic Cut of the Pig, Center of the Plate at Union Square Cafe

 - Salt to taste

-- 2 Ripe Peaches or Nectarines (sliced into wedges and grilled)
+- 2 ripe peaches or nectarines, sliced into wedges

-- Baby Kale/Spinach (or other baby greens of your liking)
+- Baby kale, baby spinach (or other baby greens of your liking)

-- Cut the country rib into individual chops, season liberally with salt and pepper, and then rub with ½ the above recipe before cooking as a seasoning rub (reserve the rest to make a dressing for the final plate).
-Cook country ribs on the grill.
-When cooked to medium (or your desired doneness), allow the pork to rest.
+Season each chop liberally with salt and pepper, and then rub with ½ the herb mixture (reserve the rest to make a dressing for the final plate).
+Cook country ribs on a grill or in a pan.
+When cooked to medium (130 degrees F or to your desired doneness), allow the pork to rest.

-- While that is on the grill, mix the reserved rub with lime juice and salt to make a dressing.
-Once all the garnish is grilled, toss in a bowl with baby kale or spinach and dress with a drizzle of the dressing.
+While vegetables are on the grill, mix the reserved herb mixture with lime juice and salt to make a dressing.
+Once all the vegetables are grilled, toss in a bowl with your greens and a drizzle of the dressing.
 Serve with the country rib and extra dressing to dip in as you go.